tconbeer/sqlfmt-docs/docs/getting-started/using-container.md

 ### Using CLI Options

 You can simply include any CLI option by passing a command into the container.
-For example, to run sqlfmt without formatting jinja:
+For example, to run sqlfmt without formatting Jinja:

 ```bash
 docker run -v $(pwd):/src ghcr.io/tconbeer/sqlfmt:latest sqlfmt . --no-jinjafmt